- Practice Areas

 Section 2 of the Code defines weapons as any object used, intended to be used, or designed to be used to:

 Moreover, proving that the weapon was not used to inflict injury is insufficient to dismiss the criminal charges.
-A charge could still be made out if the Crown Attorney can establish that the accused used the weapon during the crime or intimidated the alleged victim
+A charge could still be made out if the Crown Attorney can establish that the accused used the weapon during the crime or intimidated the alleged victim.

 With so many criminal defence lawyers in Toronto, you might be wondering why you should choose Kahlon Law to represent you in an assault with a weapon case.
 Here are a few reasons to choose us: